ucegbe/ChatBot/README.md

 This sample notebooks implements a general chatbot.
 Key functionalities include:
 1. Saving of Conversation History in DynamoDB
-2. Handling Document upload for various supported document format (PDF, JPG, CSV, EXCEL, PNG, TXT, JSON) by passing the document local or S3 path.
+2. Handling document upload for various supported document format (PDF, JPG, CSV, EXCEL, PNG, TXT, JSON) by passing the document local or S3 path.
-3. Implementing various prompt template store locally (can also be stored in S3)
+3. Implementing various prompt template stored locally (can also be stored in S3)

 There are two files of interest.
 1. A Jupyter Notebook that walks you through the ChatBot Implementation.